cyberphor/knowledge-base/security/access-management/README.md

 ### Authorization Schemes
 **Discretionary Access Control**
-Discretionary Access Control (DAC) is when access is evaluated by the object owner.
+Discretionary Access Control (DAC) is when access is evaluated using Access Control Lists.

 **Mandatory Access Control**
-Mandatory Access Control (MAC) is when access is evaluated by the system owner.
+Mandatory Access Control (MAC) is when access is evaluated using labels and account classifications.
+A subject must possess the right classification to access an object with a specific label.

 **Role-Based Access Control**
 Role-Based Access Control (RBAC) is when access is evaluated by the subject's role.
 RBAC uses roles to represent and manage authorization.
 For example, a user will only be authorized to modify a resource if were assigned a "Editor" role (i.e., their account was added to the "Editors" group).